-There are a lot of prejudices and misconception about faux fur.
-Most of them are being circulated by the fur lobby seeking to confuse the fashion industry regarding the debate around sustainability and the way textiles are created today.
+There are a lot of prejudices and misconceptions about faux fur.
+Most of them are being circulated by the fur lobby seeking to confuse the fashion industry and the debate around sustainability and the way textiles are created today.
 This page aims at breaking down the prejudices about faux fur.
 Feel free to send your questions using the contact section of this website.

 When faux fur is washed tiny particles are released into the water.
 Is this true ?

 Untrue.
 Faux furs coats are rarely washed and never by machine.
 It is false symmetry to compare the laundry impacts of an outerwear piece hand-washed once a year at a low temperature with the impact of an everyday garment because they are clearly not the same.
 "Fashion at the crossroads", a recent report from Greenpeace, highlights that.
 It is necessary to draw the line.
 Faux fur is consistent with the “wash less” trend.

 Is it true that faux fur means cheap pieces too easily discarded ?

 Oversimplification of a global issue.
 This issue is to be taken seriously but is not inherent to faux fur pieces.
 The "fast fashion" issue concerns the textile industry as a whole including the real fur industry.
 In London and in Paris we have found real fur items like key rings or decorative pompoms (mostly raccoon dogs, foxes and rabbit fur) for only few euros which means they can be easily discarded.
 Global issues need global solutions.
 A £ 9000 Gucci faux fur coat has nothing to do with fast fashion.

 Fur is natural unlike faux fur, right ?